SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 The above workflow does the following in order:

-1. Triggers on every change that is pushed to the branch ‘main’
+1. Triggers on every change that is pushed to the branch ‘main’.
-2. Sets the environment variables required for PBT to run: DATABRICKS_HOST, DATABRICKS_TOKEN and FABRIC_NAME
+2. Sets the environment variables required for PBT to run: DATABRICKS_HOST and DATABRICKS_TOKEN.
-3. Sets up JDK 11, Python 3 and other dependencies required for PBT to run
+3. Sets up JDK 11, Python 3 and other dependencies required for PBT to run.
 4. Builds all the Pipelines present in the project and generates a .jar/.whl file.
 If the build fails at any point a non-zero exit code is returned which stops the workflow from proceeding further and the workflow run is marked as a failure.
 5. Runs all the unit tests present in the project using FABRIC_NAME(optional) as the configuration.
 If any of the unit test fails a non-zero exit code is returned which stops the workflow from proceeding further and the workflow run is marked as a failure.
 6. Deploys the built .jar/.whl to the Databricks location mentioned in `databricks-job.json` mentioned in the `jobs` directory of the project.
 If the Job already exists in Databricks it is updated with the new .jar/.whl.